tinito/intel-edison-docker/README.md

-# intel-edison-yocto
+# intel-edison-docker

-Mirror of Yocto image from Intel
+Adding docker support to Edison Yocto image from Intel